-Like protuberant tree roots surging up against the skin, criss-crossing his quads and calves, it was certainly an arresting image.
-But what was the physiological explanation?
-Surely it couldn’t be healthy?
+We've all seen pictures of the legs of rider's when they're at peak fitness.
+Veins standing up like protuberant tree roots surging up against the skin, criss-crossing his quads and calves - it certainly makes for an arresting image.
+But what's the physiological explanation?

 “Although the image looks an extreme example,” wrote Porter, “this is exactly what happens in all of us after exercise in warm conditions.
-You just can’t see it because most of us have much more body fat than Poljanski.”
+You just can’t see it because most of us have much more body fat.”

-Fair enough: as a professional rider, Poljański has very little body fat, probably no more than six to eight per cent, but was this really an adequate explanation?
+Fair enough: professional riders have very little body fat, around six to eight per cent, but was this really an adequate explanation?
 Plenty of riders are very lean, but rarely do we see legs with such startlingly bulging bloodlines.

 “The notion that we’d all have legs like that if only we were skinny enough isn’t really correct,” says exercise physiologist Dr Jamie Pringle.
 The truth, as ever, is more complicated than the tabloids’ brisk explainers would have us believe.
 Just as important as leanness are athletic adaptations in the vascular system.

 “In athletes, we see exceptional vascularisation,” Pringle continues.
 “That means greater non-visible capillarisation within the muscle, but also greater visible vascularisation at an arterial and venous level.”